Azure-Samples/Cognitive-Services-Voice-Assistant/custom-commands/README.md

 * *<p style='color:red'>"The template deployment 'azuredeploy' is not valid according to the validation procedure...
 See inner errors for details....
 Operation failed.
 Only one free account is allowed for account type 'SpeechServices'....
 Write-Error: Failed to deploy template"</p>* - The script uses the Azure free tier (F0) when deploying Cognitive Service Azure resources.
 In this tier there can only be one Speech resource per subscription.
 If you already deployed one Custom Command demo, and you are running the script again with a different resource group name, you will get this error.
 There are two ways to fix this:
   * [Delete the first Azure resource group](#cleaning-up-your-azure-resources-and-github-repo) before running another deployment script if you don't need both, or
   * Find the line ```"kind": "SpeechServices"``` in the file ```azuredeploy.json``` and change F0 to S0 above it.
 This will remove the limitation of single speech resource per subscription, but you may be charged for it.
+* *<p style='color:red'>"You do not have the required permissions needed to perform this operation.
+Depending on your operation, you may need to be assigned one of the following roles:
+    "Storage Blob Data Contributor"
+    "Storage Blob Data Reader" ...
+Container upload command failed.
+Retrying in 30 seconds.
+Sometimes it takes a while for the permissions to take effect."</p>* - This is common but usually does not mean the script has failed.
+The script has a retry policy, so you may see this message more than once, but eventually this operation should succeed and you will see *"Uploading files to new container ...
+Uploading files completed!"*.
+Okay to ignore the error in this case.
+We are working to change the script to avoid showing this error.

 ## Retrieving client connection information and visualization URL